ecs251-w19-ucdavis/Pileus-OSEmpire/meeting_02_28_19.md

 * Implementing put log and sending put log to secondary storage nodes (instead of the whole tables that were changed) to improve the efficiency of replication agent update process.

 Greg:

+* Implement a better system for defining a consistency level, specifically providing a minimum acceptable high-timestamp for each.
+* Complete full Get() function.
+* Figure out a way to tie consistency with a key. i.e., can this node meet the consistency requirements for this specific key?
+Currently, consistency is considered equal across an entire node, regardless of key.
+* The Get() function should also return which of the SLAs were met and which were not.
+Need to implement this.

 Nader: